88-degrees/Book-of-Changes/appendix02s1.md

 In the fourth place, and cut off from line 1 by 2 and 3, we might doubt how far the subject of 4 would continue loyal to the subject of it.
 But he does continue loyal, through the character and object of the subject of 3.

-The [**Kāngxī**](https://en.wikipedia.org/wiki/Kangxi_Dictionary) editors say:--'Line 5 occupies the place of honour, and yet prefers simplicity and exalts economy; its subject p.
+The [**Kāngxī**](https://en.wikipedia.org/wiki/Kangxi_Dictionary) editors say: -- 'Line 5 occupies the place of honour, and yet prefers simplicity and exalts economy; its subject p.
 296 might change and transform manners and customs; -- it is a small matter to say of him that he affords occasion for joy.

 The subject of line 6 has more of the spirit of the hexagram than in most hexagrams.
 His being clothed in simple white crowns the lesson that ornament must be kept in a secondary place.

-<a name="fn_212"></a>[296:XXIII](#fr_212) A mountain,' says Yü Fan (towards the end of the Han dynasty), 'stands out high above the earth; here it appears as lying on the earth:--plainly it has been overturned.'
-On the p.
-297 other hand, Liû Mû (early in the Sung dynasty) says:--A mountain has the earth for its foundation.
+<a name="fn_212"></a>[296:XXIII](#fr_212) A mountain,' says [Yú Fān](https://en.wikipedia.org/wiki/Yu_Fan) (towards the end of the Hàn dynasty), 'stands out high above the earth; here it appears as lying on the earth: -- plainly it has been overturned.'
+On the [p.
+297](#p-297) other hand, [Liú Mù](https://ctext.org/wiki.pl?if=en&res=401633&remap=gb) (early in the Sòng dynasty) says: -- A mountain has the earth for its foundation.
 If the earth be thick, the mountain preserves its height.
 So it is with the sovereign and people.'
 The application might be deduced from either view.

 It is hard to tell whether 'the lowest' in paragraph 1 should be supplemented as I have done.
 If not, then the explanation is a mere truism.